ImplFerris/pico-pico/src/core-concepts/pwm/manual-calculate-top-divider.md

 {f_{PWM} \times \text{DIV\_INT}} - 1
 \\]

-### TOP for 50Hz
+### TOP for 50 Hz

 We want the PWM frequency to be 50 Hz.
 To achieve that, we substitute the system clock frequency, target frequency and the chosen divider integer, and we get the following TOP value:

 \\[
 \text{top} = \frac{150,000,000}{50 \times 64} - 1